Centre for Heart Lung Innovation

-Dr. Yang Received his Ph.D. and postdoctoral training at the University of Illinois at Urbana-Champaign.
-Currently, he is Professor of the Department of Pathology and Laboratory Medicine, a Member of the Center for Microbial Diseases and Host Defense Research, and a Principal Investigator of the James Hogg Research Centre, the Institute for Heart and Lung Health.
+Dr. Yang received his Ph.D. and postdoctoral training at the University of Illinois at Urbana-Champaign.
+Currently, he is Professor at UBC's Department of Pathology and Laboratory Medicine, a Member of the Center for Microbial Diseases and Host Defense Research, and a Principal Investigator at the Centre for Heart Lung Innovation.

 Education and Training

 - M.S.
 Plant Pathology, University of Illinois, 1982

 - Ph.D.
 Molecular Microbiology, University of Illinois, 1986

 - Postdoctoral Fellowship, Molecular Microbiology, University of Illinois, 1989